Yume-exe/Clg-sqlproject/README.md

 # Cinema Booking System

 A Python-based **movie ticket booking application** built using **Tkinter GUI** and **SQLite database**.
-This project simulates a real-world cinema ticketing system where users can select movies, view show timings, choose seats, and confirm bookings — all with a modern, user-friendly interface.
+This project simulates a real-world cinema ticketing system where users can select movies, view show timings, choose seats, and confirm bookings,all with a modern, user-friendly interface.

 ---